MateoOlv/holbertonschool-low_level_programming/README.md

 ![Holberton Low level programming (1)](https://user-images.githubusercontent.com/124683293/222138758-cb015e96-0c9a-4645-9165-755239cfce66.png)
 <h1 align="center">
-A low-level programming language is a programming language that provides little or no abstraction from a computer's instruction set architecture—commands or functions in the language map that are structurally similar to processor's instructions.
+A low-level programming language provides little or no abstraction from a computer's instruction set architecture—commands or functions in the language map that are structurally similar to processor's instructions.
 </h1>

 <h2 aling="center">